Dry Eye Treatment on the Gold Coast

-Our optometrists, Andrew Bowden, Nicole Arnold and Cassie Baan, specialise in diagnosing and treating dry eyes.
+Our optometrists, Andrew Bowden, Nicole Arnold, Lyndon Ferguson and Cleo Yip, have a special interest in diagnosing and treating dry eyes.
 And they understand that tears have several important functions:

 - They wash away debris and waste products from the eye surface.

 - They keep the cornea moist, comfortable and prevent blurring.

 - They provide nutrients to the eye and carry immune substances to help prevent and fight infections.

 What Causes Dry Eyes?

 - Dry, windy weather, heaters and air conditioning

 - Driving, reading, computer use, TV and other concentrated tasks

 - Thyroid problems

 If the tears are not lubricating the eyes effectively, then the eyes will not be moist and comfortable.
 This will irritate and stimulate more tear production.
 These reflex tears are more watery due to the gland that secretes them, so they are more unstable and tend to run off the eye surface or evaporate very easily.